 Employing 111,900 people worldwide and claiming 15.25% of the market share, this UK-based supermarket giant needs no introduction.
 However, they set an example of how customer experience needs to be handled when they replied with affection and care to a 3.5-year-old’s query.

 The tiny tot had mailed them about the tiger bread, a popular item that the bakery section of the supermarket offered.
 Spelling the name Siansbury’s with a generous number of sibilants, the kid suggested that the tiger bread should rather be called giraffe bread because it looked more like it.
-Chris, the customer care executive, reverted to the kid, conceding that the idea was brilliant, and rewarded him with a gift card!
+Chris, a customer care executive, replied with kindness and humor conceding that the idea was brilliant, and rewarded him with a gift card!
 The cherry on the top was that mimicking the kid’s depiction of age, ‘3 ½’, Chris referred to his own as 27⅓.

 2. Gaylord Opryland

-The Nashville-based luxury resort has upped its game in 2025 with its collaboration with DC.
+The Nashville-based luxury resort has upped its game in 2025 with its collaboration with DC and shwoed how personalized service builds advocacy.
 However, it was something that they did in 2012 that sets an example for customer service executives of any brand.
 The story goes that there was this lady,

 Christina McMenemy, who visited the resort for three consecutive years when she was attending the prestigious BlissDom conference.
 The room in her resort was equipped with an alarm clock that chimed with soft music that was particularly pleasing to Ms. McMenemy’s ears.
 She liked it so much that she wanted it for her home and scourged the internet in search of it, but to no avail.
 She let the resort know of her love for this clock via an X post, but little did she know that she was up for a surprise when she returned to her room.
-Lo and behold – there was a gift from the resort – and it was the beautiful, chiming clock that she adored!
+The resort’s team noticed and surprised her by sending her the same clock as a gift.

 3. Jimyz Automotive